BurntSushi/blog/content/post/unwrap.md

 note: run with `RUST_BACKTRACE=1` environment variable to display a backtrac
 ```

-Basically, at a certain point, just writing the same `expect()` message over
+Basically, at a certain point, writing the same `expect()` message over and
-and over again for the same common operations just becomes a tedious exercise.
+over again for the same common operations becomes a tedious exercise.
+Instead,
-Instead, good judgment should be employed to determine whether to use
+good judgment should be employed to determine whether to use `unwrap()` or
-`unwrap()` or `expect()` in any given situation.
+`expect()` in any given situation.

 (Note: with respect to the `Regex` example, some people say that an invalid
-regex in a string literal should result in your program failing to compile.
+regex in a string literal should result in the program failing to compile.
-Clippy actually has a lint for that, but in general, it's just not possible for
+Clippy actually has a lint for that, but in general, it's not possible for
 `Regex::new` to do that via Rust's `const` facilities.
 If it were to be
 possible, then most of the Rust language would need to be usable inside a const
 context.
 One could write a procedural macro instead, but `Regex::new` would